Sploitable-Labs/Cyber-Toolbox/Exfil/devtunneler/README.md

 ## Setup Part 1
 Deploy tunneler.js using [Google App Script](https://script.google.com/home) as a webhook.
 This script handles POST requests from tunneler.ps1 and emails you the contents.

-Note down the URL of the web hook.
+Note down the URL of the webhook.

 ## Setup Part 2